Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - E.g. What you ate for dinner last Tuesday probably won’t be remembered unless something eventful/significant occurred such as it being your first date.
 - Some mechanisms in the brain ensure that some experiences are retained while others are lost.
 ![Figure 25.1]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure25-1.png" | absolute_url }})
-- Prospagnosia: selective amnesia for faces.
+- *Prospagnosia*: selective amnesia for faces.
 - The IT (inferior temporal lobe) neurons demonstrate stimulus selectivity or the response to certain stimuli but not others.
 - Shifts in the selectivity of cortical neurons correlates well with the formation of memories.
-- Distributed memory: a memory is stored the pattern of neuron activation rather than the individual neurons.
+- *Distributed memory*: a memory is stored the pattern of neuron activation rather than the individual neurons.
 ![Figure 25.4]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure25-4.png" | absolute_url }})
 - One advantage of distributed memory is that it is is fault-tolerant.
 - E.g. The loss of one neurons doesn’t mean the memory is lost but rather weakened.
 - The more neurons in the network, the more unique memories that can be stored and the more resistant the memories are to errors.
-- Graceful degradation: when a memory is slowly lost in comparison to catastrophic loss.
+- *Graceful degradation*: when a memory is slowly lost in comparison to catastrophic loss.
 - The physical change that leads to memory can be the modification of synaptic weight.
 - In other words, synapses store memories.
 - LTP is input-specific.
 ![Figure 25.6]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure25-6.png" | absolute_url }})
-- Tetanus: a brief burst of high-frequency stimulation.
+- *Tetanus*: a brief burst of high-frequency stimulation.
-- Input specificity: how only active inputs show synaptic plasticity.
+- *Input specificity*: how only active inputs show synaptic plasticity.
 - LTP requires that synapses be active at the same time that the postsynaptic neuron is strongly depolarized.
 - To achieve the necessary depolarization with tetanus
   - The tetanus must be high enough in frequency to cause temporal summation of EPSPs.
   - There must be enough synapses activated simultaneously to cause spatial summation of EPSPs.
-- Cooperativity: when multiple neurons must cooperate to produce enough depolarization.
+- *Cooperativity*: when multiple neurons must cooperate to produce enough depolarization.
 - LTP seems to require a frequency threshold and a neuron count threshold.
-- LTP and Hebb’s rule are linked: inputs that fire together wire together.
+- *LTP and Hebb’s rule are linked*: inputs that fire together wire together.
-- The molecular basis of LTP in shown in Figure 23.28 but in words: LTP depends on the rise in postsynaptic calcium ions ($$Ca^{2+}$$) that are released by the NMDA receptor when the depolarization is sufficient.
+- *The molecular basis of LTP in shown in Figure 23.28 but in words*: LTP depends on the rise in postsynaptic calcium ions ($$Ca^{2+}$$) that are released by the NMDA receptor when the depolarization is sufficient.
-- Spike timing-dependent plasticity (STDP): when the pre-synaptic neuron fires at or before the post-synaptic neuron fires, then the synapse is strengthened.
+- *Spike timing-dependent plasticity (STDP)*: when the pre-synaptic neuron fires at or before the post-synaptic neuron fires, then the synapse is strengthened.
 If it fires after, then the synapse is weakened.
 - STDP can be thought of as strengthening the synapse only when the pre-synaptic neuron is the "cause" of the post-synaptic neuron firing.
 - STDP also "filters" its inputs to be correlated in time and does a "temporal pruning".
 The inputs that provide the earliest indication of correlation eventually become the final input to the neuron.
 ![Figure 25.10]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure25-10.png" | absolute_url }})
-- BCM theory: an extension of Hebb’s theory that accounts for the bidirectional changes in synaptic strength and the introduction of a "modifcation threshold" to account for the history of the postsynaptic cell activity.
+- *BCM theory*: an extension of Hebb’s theory that accounts for the bidirectional changes in synaptic strength and the introduction of a "modifcation threshold" to account for the history of the postsynaptic cell activity.
-- Long-term depression (LTD): the weakening of a synapse due to tetanic stimulation at low frequencies.
+- *Long-term depression (LTD)*: the weakening of a synapse due to tetanic stimulation at low frequencies.
 - Bidirectional plasticity rules
   - Synaptic transmission occurring at the same time as strongly depolarization of the postsynaptic neuron causes LTP of the active synapses.
   - Synaptic transmission occurring at the same time as weak/modest depolarization of the postsynaptic neuron causes LTD of the active synapses.